 Protect Against UV Rays

-If you apply it to your freshly painted surface, it will effectively provide protection against UV rays and moisture.
+Applying it to your freshly painted surface will effectively provide protection against UV rays and moisture.

 Remove Orange Peel: